paddlesteamers.info : The Internet's leading website for

 Ownership passed to Mr Kingsman, then the PSM Syndicate

 Sold in 1929 to the New Medway Steam Packet Co and renamed Queen

 Ran primarily on the Chatham-Sothend-Clacton-Walton-Felixstowe

 Converted to oil fuel during the winter of 1930-1931.

-Renamed Thames Queen when relegated to running London Dock
+Renamed Thames Queen when assigned to London Dock

 sightseeing cruises from Tower Pier in the 1938 season.